c-hepburn/Bone_MRI/README.md

-# Bone_MRI
+# "Towards Deep Learning-assisted Quantification of Inflammation in Spondyloarthritis: Intensity-based Lesion Segmentation"
+Hepburn C., Zhang H., Iglesias J.E., Jones A., Bainbridge A., Bray T.J.P. and Hall-Craggs M.A.

-Presented data and code are the supplemental material for the article “Towards Deep Learning-assisted Quantification of Inflammation in Spondyloarthritis: Intensity-based Lesion Segmentation”.
+Presented data and code are the supplemental material for the article.

 •	Folder “data” contains image and segmentation files in nifti format